 This group is quite large – proof of how often verbs are not “doing” words.
 Examples are KNOW, BELONG TO, COMPRISE, CONTAIN, COST, LACK, RESEMBLE and OWN (see also verbs listed in 163.
 Ways of Naming Properties).
 Many of them are rarely used in the continuous tenses.
 Also worth a mention here are some of the active verbs that have a “complement” after them rather than an object, such as BE, SEEM and REMAIN (see 113.
 Verbs that cannot be Passive).

 A number of other verbs offer a choice of meanings, either “doing” or “being”.
 Compare the following uses of OCCUPY:

 (i) The Romans had occupied most of Europe by the time of Christ.
 (COMPLETED ACTION)

 (j) Nelson’s Column occupies the centre of Trafalgar Square.
 (STATE)

 Other double-meaning verbs are HAVE, HOLD, CROSS, (DIS)LIKE, LINK, JOIN, CONNECT, POSSESS, ALLOW, LEAD, TOUCH and FEEL.
 For details of HAVE, see 116.
 Rarer Uses of HAVE.
 For other examples, see 66.
 Types of Passive Verb Meaning.
-When any of these active verbs expresses a state rather than an action, it is hard to say that their meaning is “active”.

 Probably the best-known example of a verb of this kind is SUFFER, as in: